Cleo

 The EU AI Office coordinates enforcement and provides guidance.
 The AI Pact allows companies to voluntarily commit to AI Act principles ahead of legal deadlines.
 National competent authorities must be designated by August 2025.

-EU AI Act by industry in European Union
+EU AI Act by industry in the EU

 Frequently asked questions

-How does EU AI Act apply in European Union?
+How does EU AI Act apply in the EU?

 The AI Act (Regulation 2024/1689) is the world's first comprehensive AI regulation.
 It establishes a horizontal framework for AI systems placed on the EU market, with risk-based obligations ranging from outright bans to transparency requirements.

-Who enforces EU AI Act in European Union?
+Who enforces EU AI Act in the EU?

 EU AI Office (European Commission) + national market surveillance authorities in each member state